 - According to the Nebraska Recycling Council, if a CFL bulb breaks, you should open a window and have all people and pets leave the room for at least 15 minutes.

 - Always screw bulbs in tightly; a loose bulb can cause sparks or shorts.

 - Be sure to unplug or turn off a fixture completely before changing light bulbs.

-It is important to also practice electrical safety when outside, since many electrical hazards can be found near homes and not just inside their walls.
-The Consumer Product Safety Commission provides a number of recommendations for outdoor electricity safety.
+It is also important to practice electrical safety when outside since many electrical hazards can be found near homes and not just inside their walls.

 - Keep trees pruned and away from power lines overhead as well as where the power lines approach the house.